Alexhuszagh/Seconds/README.md

 # Installation

 Install [Tampermonkey] (https://tampermonkey.net/) (Chrome) or [GreaseMonkey] (http://www.greasespot.net/) (Firefox) and create a new user script.
 Then copy the contents of seconds.js into the new script.
-Make sure Tampermonkey is enabled, and the script will run.
+Make sure Tampermonkey or Greasemonkey is enabled, and the script will run.

 # License